 - I understand that I will be prohibited from applying for any form of emission reduction credits for Moyer-funded equipment including: Emission Reduction Credit (ERC), Mobile Source Emission Reduction Credit (MSERC), and/or Certificate of Advanced Placement (CAP), for all time, from the District, CARB, and/or any other district.

-- I certify that the proposed project has not been funded and is not being considered for Carl Moyer Program funds by another air district or any other public agency.
+- I certify that I have disclosed if the proposed project has been funded or being considered for any funds by another air district or any other public or private agency;

 - I understand that disclosure is required of the value of any current financial incentive that directly reduces the project price, including tax credits or deductions, grants, or other public financial assistance.